-The Fund will seek to achieve its objective primarily through investment in a diversified portfolio of equity securities which shall principally be listed, traded or dealt in on one or more of the Regulated
+The Fund will seek to achieve its objective primarily through investment in a diversified portfolio of equity securities which are listed, traded or dealt on Regulated Markets in Asia (excluding Japan).
+The Fund may also invest in equity securities issued by companies deriving a substantial part of their income from, or having a substantial proportion of their assets located in, Asia (excluding Japan) and which are listed, traded or dealt on Regulated Markets worldwide.

-Markets worldwide referred to in Schedule II.
 The equity securities in which the Fund will invest shall primarily consist of common stocks and other transferable securities such as convertible securities, preferred securities, participation notes, convertible preferred securities, warrants and rights.
-The equity securities in which the Fund may invest will not be selected from any particular industry sector and may be of small, medium or large market capitalisation, with no specific target allocation between small, medium and large market capitalisation companies.
+The equity securities in which the Fund may invest will not be selected from any particular industry sector or from any particular country and may be of small, medium or large market capitalisation, with no specific target allocation between small, medium and large market capitalisation companies.